About the Programme

 demonstrated in real time and applicable to future situations; and

-- to represent the Caribbean construction professional as a proactive lifelong learner and subject matter expert.
+- Represent the Caribbean construction professional as a proactive lifelong learner and subject matter expert.

 1.Management in the Construction Industry Leadership and Organizational Behaviour

 · Contract Management and Construction Law (3 credits)

 · Natural Hazards Management (4 credits)

 · Materials Technology (4 credits)

 · Project Execution, Monitoring and Control (3 credits)

 - Contemporary Issues Research